Sushrut Badhe: Early life and family

 Sushrut Badhe was born on 21 April 1990 to anesthesiologist Dr. Ashok Badhe and Bhawana Badhe.
 His father, Dr. Ashok Badhe, was honoured with the Lifetime Achievement Award for his contributions to improving the clinical management and outcomes of cardiovascular and thoracic surgical patients.
 He was also a national badminton champion who aspired to establish a badminton academy in his city.
 Both Sushrut and his sister, Avanti Badhe, were state-level badminton players.

 In 2011, Sushrut Badhe completed his bachelor's degree in Mechanical Engineering from Pondicherry Engineering College (PEC).
 He later found his guru, Sri Madhusudan R. Damle, and joined him as a shishya at KVM Research Laboratories to study the Bhagavad Gita and gain knowledge in the manufacturing and research of Ayurvedic Medicines.

-Currently, Sushrut Badhe serves as the CEO of KVM Research Laboratories, which manufactures and exports Ayurvedic health products.
+Badhe is the CEO of KVM Research Laboratories, which manufactures and exports Ayurvedic health products.
 He is also a researcher and the secretary of the non-profit organisation Midam Charitable Trust.
 At the trust, he studies the application of Vedic chants for children with Autism Spectrum Disorder through the Vedic Chants Intervention Program (VCIP), designed by Sri Madhusudan R. Damle.

 In 2024, KVM Research Laboratories launched the 'Mriga Ayurveda' division to promote Ayurvedic veterinary products and collaborate with research institutes and farmers.
 The initiative aims to emphasise the significance of Ayurvedic veterinary medicine and advance research in this field.